opdev/l5-operator-demo/docs/markdown/level4.md

 <aside class="notes">
-also create a label for each namespace where the servicemonitor is scraping the metrics.

-we created a label in the operator namespace and another lable in the operand's namespace
+Set the labels for the namespace that you want to scrape, which enables OpenShift cluster monitoring for that namespace

+- operator namespace
+- bestie application namespace

 </aside>
 ---

+Publish custom metrics

 ```
 var (